jonascarpay/apecs/tutorials/ECSBasics.md

 This type is generally interpreted as meaning what components we expect the entity to have.
 `get`, for example, uses it to decide which components to look up.

+The first entity we created only had a position.
+As expected, reading its Velocity fails.
 ```
 λ> printEntity (Entity 0 :: Entity (Position, Velocity))
 (Just (Position 0.0),Nothing)
 ```

-The first entity we created only had a position.
-As expected, reading its Velocity fails.
+`destroy` uses the type of its argument to determine what components to destroy.
+By casting `ety` to `Entity Velocity` we only delete its Velocity.
 ```
 λ> run$ destroy (cast ety :: Entity Velocity)